teco-kit/jActivity/README.md

 You can provide training data by visiting the following website with your browser: http://docker.teco.edu:82/collect/

-There you can choose the sensor sources (devicemotion, deviceorientation, tocuh) and the label.
+There you can choose the sensor sources (devicemotion, deviceorientation, touch) and the label.